 INSTITUTE FOR SUSTAINED CREATIVITY

-The Institute for Sustained Creativity (ISC) is a service organization, communication hub and research think-tank producing real-life, pragmatic solutions and tangible pathways for artists to sustain their creative lives.
+The Institute for Sustained Creativity (ISC) is a peer-to-peer service organization for artists, communication hub and research think-tank sharing real-life, pragmatic solutions and tangible pathways for artists to sustain their creative lives.

 Sharon Louden Leading a Professional Practice Workshop, UCSD